Maluki04/Morris-Maluki/README.md

-Name: Morris Maluki
-Location: Kenya

-Summary:
+Hi there👋

-Dedicated and versatile professional with expertise in both data analysis and front-end development.
+I am Morris Maluki from Kenya dedicated and versatile professional with expertise in both data analysis and front-end development.
 Adept at translating data into actionable insights and crafting engaging user experiences through web development.

 Skills: